 • The Commission published a Notice of Final Rulemaking ("NOFR") in the D.C.
+Register on

-Register on May 1, 2020, that eliminated the need for a CREF to directly connect to the distribution system.
-This facilitated the implementation of a virtual CREF ("VCREF"), using a behind-themeter ("BTM") configuration for the system that helps reduce the cost of establishing a CREF by avoiding certain infrastructure upgrades while maintaining safety and reliability.
+May 1, 2020, that eliminated the need for a CREF to directly connect to the distribution system.
+This decision facilitated the implementation of a virtual CREF ("VCREF"), using a behind-the-meter ("BTM") configuration for the system, that helps reduce the cost of establishing a CREF by avoiding certain infrastructure upgrades while maintaining safety and reliability.

-- The Commission certified the first VCREF, at the Echostage music venue, in December 2020, and is looking forward to additional VCREF facilities (around 2.5 MW) at Gallaudet University, as part of its microgrid project, in 2023.
+- The Commission certified the first VCREF, at the Echostage music venue, in December 2020, and is looking forward to additional VCREF facilities (around 2.7 MW) at Gallaudet University, as part of its microgrid project, in 2023.
 The solar installations are expected to participate in the Solar for All program. - The Commission published a NOFR on August 14, 2020, allowing net energy metering ("NEM") systems for individual BTM generators to exceed 100% of the customer's historical usage and customer payment for excess generation.
-A NEM system can increase the generation threshold by 20% annually, starting in 2020 until the generation threshold reaches 200% in 2024. - In the interest of enhancing transparency and fostering additional growth, the Commission required Pepco to stand up and maintain a public interconnection queue.
-This new online feature went live in late February 2022 and allows developers and customers to view information such as facility capacity, fuel type, and status of the application. - The Commission issued a NOFR on August 20, 2021, to foster overall CREF growth by partially subsidizing the distribution system upgrade costs related to CREF interconnections.
+A NEM system can increase the generation threshold by 20% annually, starting in 2020 until the generation threshold reaches 200% in 2024. - In the interest of enhancing transparency and fostering additional growth, the Commission required Pepco to establish and maintain a public interconnection queue.
+This new online feature went live in late February 2022 and allows developers and customers to view information such as facility capacity, fuel type, and status of the application.

+- The Commission issued a NOFR on August 20, 2021, to foster overall CREF growth by partially subsidizing the distribution system upgrade costs related to CREF interconnections.
 This rulemaking capped distribution system upgrade cost-sharing to an allocation at \$500,000 per year.
-Subject to availability of funds, individual projects were capped at \$25,000, or 50% of the upgrade costs.

-- The Commission is currently reviewing comments submitted in response to a Notice of Proposed Rulemaking ("NOPR"), published on January 28, 2022, on a new distribution system upgrade cost-sharing approach for non-CREF projects with an overall cap of \$1 million.
-Subject to availability of funds, individual projects are capped at \$5,000, or 50% of the upgrade costs.
-The Commission will review compliance reporting enhancements related to the monitoring of distribution system upgrade costs during this NOPR review process. - At year-end 2021, the total amount of DER in the District stood at an estimated 353 MW, equating to more than 17% of peak load, including about 155 MW of solar certified RPS facilities located in the District.
+Subject to availability of funds, individual projects were capped at \$25,000, or 50% of the upgrade costs. - The Commission issued a Notice of Proposed Rulemaking ("NOPR") on January 28, 2022, on a new distribution system upgrade costsharing approach for non-CREF projects with an overall cap of \$1 million.
+Subject to availability of funds, individual projects are capped at \$5,000, or 50% of the upgrade costs. - The Commission issued a Notice on April 11, 2023, requesting comments on Pepco's April 4, 2023, petition that seeks approval of modifications to its NEM tariff to require prospective residential NEM customers seeking to interconnect solar generators of 20 kW or smaller to pay a flat system upgrade fee of \$280.00, regardless of whether the interconnecting customer would otherwise be charged a distribution system upgrade or interconnection facility cost.
+Under the proposed changes to rider-NEM, qualifying NEM customers would not be responsible for any distribution system upgrades or interconnection facility costs that these customers would be required to pay based on the current regulations.

+At year-end 2022, the total amount of DER in the District stood at an estimated 383 MW, equating to more than 18% of total load, including about 184 MW of solar certified RPS facilities located in the District.

-Following an earlier rulemaking proposal in 2021, the Commission recently finalized new rules to foster increased accountability and accuracy, and to mitigate the risk of fraud and negligence in the reporting of actual solar facility production.
-Effective April 1, 2022, new solar facilities, regardless of system capacity, will require a revenue grade generation meter or inverter-based generation measurement equipment, as well as the submittal of construction drawings that indicate the orientation of the solar panels.
+Following an earlier rulemaking proposal in 2021, the Commission finalized new rules to foster increased accountability and accuracy, and to mitigate the risk of fraud and negligence in the reporting of actual solar facility production.
+Effective April 1, 2022, new solar facilities, regardless of system capacity, will require a revenue grade generation meter or inverterbased generation measurement equipment, as well as the submittal of construction drawings that indicate the orientation of the solar panels.